The Death of Virgil: Plot

-Writing process
+Writing process and publication

 Broch started to write the novel in 1936, worked on a second version in 1938 – to some extent while imprisoned in Bad Aussee for three weeks – and finished it in the United States (1940-1945).
+One obituary later described the novel as started "as a private preparation for death, and with no thought of a public".
 The stream of consciousness and complex literary allusions in the novel were influenced by the modernist style of James Joyce.
-The first edition was an English translation by Jean Starr Untermeyer, who is said to have collaborated so closely with Broch as to be almost a co-author.
+The first edition was an English translation by American poet Jean Starr Untermeyer, who was also Broch's lover.
+The pair collaborated closely and often contentiously, though both were pleased with the results.
+Given the complexity of the project, critic George Peters has called Untermeyer's resulting work "a landmark in the annals of modern literary translation".

-Publication

 Pantheon Books of New York City published the book simultaneously in its original German as well as its English translation by Jean Starr Untermeyer in June 1945.
-George F. Peters claims that Broch had continued to work on the text after the English translation went to press in December 1944, resulting in some slight differences.
-A German language edition was also published in Zürich by Rhein Verlag in 1947, but the first publication in Germany was not until 1958 when editions were published in Frankfurt and Munich; the latter with colour illustrations by Celestino Piatti. the most recent English language edition of the novel (Penguin, 2000) is out of print, although Vintage Books appears still to offer it in a 1995 reprint, and released it as an ebook on January 12, 2012.
+George F. Peters states that Broch had continued to work on the text after the English translation went to press in December 1944, resulting in some slight differences.
+A German language edition was also published in Zürich by Rhein Verlag in 1947, but the first publication in Germany was not until 1958 when editions were published in Frankfurt and Munich (the latter with colour illustrations by Celestino Piatti).
+Vintage Books released it as an ebook on January 12, 2012.